Isadora Cruz: 2016–present: National rise

+Other ventures

+Activism and philanthropy

+The actress lent her voice to the #VocêNãoEstáSozinha (Note: You Are Not Alone) campaign, created by the singer Juliette.
+The campaign sought to give visibility to the real stories of women who were victims of femicide at the hands of their partners or ex-partners.

+Endorsements

+In January 2021, she portrayed the fortune teller Madame Colorama in the campaign for L'Oréal's Colorama nail polish brand.
+In 2025, Cruz was the face of Arezzo's Christmas campaign entitled "Presença é o Presente Perfeito" and it featured her mother and grandmother.

 Personal life

 On July 17, 2023, during the filming of Guerreiros do Sol, she was admitted to a hospital in the city of São Paulo with acute pyelonephritis, a kidney infection.
 She had to return on July 25 after a relapse of the disease.

 On June 17, 2025, she made her relationship with Norwegian-Brazilian skier Lucas Braathen public.